Berkeley Journalism is committed to helping prospective students fund their graduate education sustainably.

 Berkeley Journalism Admissions Merit & Need-Based Funding

-While some 40 percent of students receive some sort of departmental funding, it varies from year to year and is not guaranteed.
-Funding packages may range from about $5,000 to $40,000.
+Last year, more than 50 percent of students received some sort of departmental funding, although it varies from year to year and is not guaranteed.
+Funding packages may range from about $5,000 to fully-funded fellowships.

 We encourage all interested candidates to apply regardless of financial means.